wrm65/Capstone-Project-2024/docs/project_report.md

     </ol>
    </p>

-Furthermore, this project has also build on my Python development skills.
+- Furthermore, Moreover, this project has also allowed me to enhance my proficiency in Python development.